-- The foundation is the sole owner of all assets;
+- The community foundation is the sole owner of all assets;

-- All such assets shall be and must remain under the sole control of the foundation;
+- All such assets shall be and must remain under the sole control of the community foundation;

 - The outside investment manager and/or the manager’s firm will be subject to oversight by the foundation’s Finance and Investment Committee;

-- Reporting: The outside investment manager and/or the manager’s firm must agree to provide the foundation with at least monthly account statements in such form and containing such information as the foundation deems necessary.
-The outside investment manager and/or the manager’s firm must also agree to provide an annual statement of transactions and fiscal year-end balances directly to the foundation’s auditor in a timely fashion based on the foundation’s fiscal year ending March 31.
+- Reporting: The outside investment manager and/or the manager’s firm must agree to provide the community foundation with at least monthly account statements containing such information as the foundation deems necessary.
+The outside investment manager and/or the manager’s firm must also agree to provide an annual statement of transactions and fiscal year-end balances directly to the foundation’s auditor in a timely fashion based on the community foundation’s fiscal year ending March 31.

 - Fees: All investment management fees must be clearly disclosed, and the outside investment manager and/or the manager’s firm must offer fair market, competitive pricing with the application of any discounts the investment manager and/or the manager’s firm would offer any client with a similar size account and relationship.

 When a donor or fund representative requests that an outside investment manager be considered for engagement by the community foundation, the staff will collect the background information and any additional materials needed to prepare a recommendation to the foundation’s Finance and Investment Committee.
 The staff recommendation and related background materials will be provided to the committee in advance of a regular committee meeting where the recommendation has been incorporated into the corresponding meeting agenda.
 The proposed outside investment manager and/or representatives of the investment manager’s firm may be asked to make a presentation at the committee meeting in addition to providing the requested background material.